 YOU As a Certified Project Manager

-Demonstrate Your Know-How With a PMI Credential
+Demonstrate Your Know-How to Become a PMP

 A Project Management Institute (PMI®) Certified Project Manager holds the globally-recognized credential of either the Project Management Professional (PMP®) or the Certified Associate in Project Management (CAPM®).The PMP® credential is for more experienced PMs who have 5-7 years of professional project management experience, while the CAPM® credential is for beginner PMs.Both credentials represent a certain level of proficiency in the language of PM, as well as a dedication to the profession.
 More and more companies are looking for these credentials in their prospective hires to signify that a person will be able to communicate effectively within the organization.
 Can you speak the project management language?

 1. Why do you need a PMI certification?